Global Convergence of the Return Dynamics in the Class $\mathcal{O}_C$: Stability and Basins of Attraction

 \section{Stability and Basins of Attraction}

-In the previous section we established that every trajectory of the return dynamics converges to a critical point of the thickness function.
-In this section we analyze the local behavior of the dynamics near such points and describe the structure of the associated basins of attraction.
+Having established global convergence, we now study the local behavior of the dynamics near critical points and describe the global structure of the phase space as a union of basins of attraction.